From the pulpit, Harris calls out Trump for hurricane misinformation. Biden surveys Florida's damage

 “The problem with this, beyond the obvious, is it's making it harder, then, to get people life-saving information if they're led to believe they cannot trust,” she said.
 “And that's the pain of it all, which is the idea that those who are in need have somehow been convinced that the forces are working against them in a way that they would not seek aid.”

-Harris said their motives are transparent, “to gain some advantage for themselves, to play politics with other people's heart break, and it is unconscionable,” she said.
+Harris said they are trying “to gain some advantage for themselves, to play politics with other people's heart break, and it is unconscionable,” she said.
 “Now is not a time to incite fear.
 It is not right to make people feel alone.”

 “That is not what leaders, as we know, do in crisis,” she said.

-He pressured that argument on Fox News Channel, saying the White House's storm response was “absolutely terrible” and repeating the claim about FEMA's dollars.
-“It came out from there and everybody knew it,” Trump said in an interview that aired Sunday and was taped Thursday.
+He pressed that argument on Fox News Channel, saying the White House response was “absolutely terrible” and repeating the claim about FEMA's dollars.
+“It came out from there and everybody knew it,” Trump said in an interview that was taped Thursday and broadcast Sunday.

-The president said he was thankful that Milton was not as bad as officials had anticipated, but that it still was a “cataclysmic” event for those in the storm's path, including many who lost irreplaceable personal items.
+The president said he was thankful that Milton was not as bad as officials had anticipated, but that it still was a “cataclysmic” event for many people, including those who lost irreplaceable personal items.
 He also praised the first responders, some of whom had come from Canada.

-"It's in moments like this we come together to take care of each other, not as Democrats or Republicans, but as Americans," Biden said after he was briefed by federal, state and local officials, and met with some residents and responders.
-"We are one United States, one United States.
+"It's in moments like this we come together to take care of each other, not as Democrats or Republicans, but as Americans," Biden said after he was briefed by federal, state and local officials, and met some residents and responders.
+“We are one United States, one United States.”

 In Florida, which Biden had visited the Big Bend region on Oct.
 3 after Helene struck, the president announced $612 million for six Department of Energy projects in hurricane-affected areas to bolster the region’s electric grid.
 The money includes $47 million for Gainesville Regional Utilities and $47 million for Switched Source to partner with Florida Power and Light.